Jade-Geyer/TaskBasedMachines/README.md

 # TaskBasedMachines
-general purpose task based machine learning systems and neural networks. intented to work as jumpstarts to functionality with the included systems.
+This repo task based machine learning systems and neural networks.
+It is intented to work as jumpstarts to functionality with the included systems.
+Each generates quasi-random data, builds it's model, and trains it.